goradd/html5tag/README.md

 main() {

-	// Render an input tag, inside a div tag, inside a body tag
+	// Render an input tag, inside a div tag, inside a body tag using different tag building mechanisms

 	a := NewAttributes().
 	SetID("myText").